Beal starts 0 for 13, Heat roll past Wizards 122-95

 Wizards: Beal’s scoring average fell to 33.3. … Washington’s 5-14 start matches the seventh-worst in franchise history. … The Wizards are 2-0 with Westbrook in the lineup against Brooklyn this season, and 0-11 when he’s in the lineup against any other team.

 Heat: Dragic left in the third quarter with a sprained left ankle.
-X-rays were negative. … The Heat won the season series with the Wizards 2-1, the 15th time in the last 18 seasons that they at least split with Washington.
+X-rays were negative. … Adebayo was 11 for 11 from the foul line in the first quarter.
+The last time a Heat player made more in any quarter was 2007, when Dwyane Wade made 14 in the fourth against Cleveland.

 REFEREE DUO